gyk-jane/pali-canon-db/README.md

 # tipitaka-db

 ## Download the databases
-Download the pre-uploaded databases:

-1. Go to the project's repository on GitHub: [link to repository](https://github.com/username/tipitaka-db)
-2. Navigate to the "Databases" folder.
-3. Download the desired database files.
+[Download](https://github.com/username/tipitaka-db).
+Contains files separated by basket containing all available languages in SuttaCentral and files separated by basket, English translations only.
+Baskets separated by other languages coming soon, but it should be easy to separate them once you have the files downloaded and use the languge field.

 ## Generate the databases
-To run the files and access the databases, follow these steps:

-1. Make sure you have the necessary dependencies installed.
-You can find the list of dependencies in the project's `requirements.txt` file.

-2. Clone the repository to your local machine:
+1. Clone repository:
     ```
     git clone https://github.com/username/tipitaka-db.git
     ```

-3. Navigate to the project directory:
+2. Install required dependencies:
     ```
-    cd tipitaka-db
-    ```

-4. Install the required dependencies:
-    ```
     pip install -r requirements.txt
     ```

-    1. Run the `main.py` file to start the application and initialize the database:
+3. Run `main.py` file to initialize and install the database:
         ```
         python main.py
         ```
-    2. Once the application is running, you can access the SQLite database using a tool like SQLite Browser or the command line interface.
-Make sure you have SQLite installed on your machine.

-    That's it!
-You should now be able to run the files and access the databases for the `tipitaka-db` project.

 ## Navigating the Pali Canon Database

-This database contains a comprehensive collection of texts from the Pali Canon, along with their translations and related metadata.
-Below is a guide on how to navigate and use this database effectively.
+`tipitaka-sqlite-db` contains a comprehensive collection of texts from the Pali Canon, along with their translations and related metadata.
+Below is a guide on navigation...

 ### Database Structure